-IPFS usually fits pretty easily into these systems: instead of copying the production version of a website into the serving path of an HTTP server, you'd upload the same files to an IPFS node and update your DNS records with the new hash.
+IPFS usually fits into these systems: instead of copying the production version of a website into the serving path of an HTTP server, you would upload the same files to an IPFS node and update your DNS records with the new hash.
 There are several tools that help with different parts of this:

 ipfs addthat only outputs the top-level hash.